openclimatefix/airflow-dags/README.md

 - Update pv-site-production to use ghcr

 NL
-- Upgrade forecast to `1.1.31`, adds new models in, and fixed t0 bug
+- Upgrade site-forecast-app to `1.1.32`, add the new model in, and satellite padding to fix t0 bug
-- Run NL forecast every 15 minutes.
+- Run NL forecast every 15 minutes
 - Migrate all models to the new HuggingFace repo

 India
 - Migrate all models to the new HuggingFace repo
+- Upgrade site-forecast-app to `1.1.32`
+- Upgrade india_forecast_app to `1.2.2`

 </details>